agavrel/wireguard_cloud/README.md

 | Custom TCP  | TCP  | 943  | Anywhere /0.0.0.0/0, ::/0 |   |
 | Custom UDP  | UDP  | 1194  | Anywhere /0.0.0.0/0, ::/0 |   |

 **Review and launch the EC2 instance, when Amazon ask if you want a key say yes, name it aws_us_east_server and download it.**

+Finally you have to allocate a new elastic IP and associate it to the existing EC2 Instance.

 ---